openschc/openschc/README.md

 ## NO ACK mode

 Any packets are from the fragment sender to the fragment receiver.
-No packets are from the fragment receiver.
+No packets are from the fragment receiver except of the abort message.

 XXX the receiver should send an abort message anytime even when NO ACK mode.